The Best Chinese Social Media Platforms for B2B and Tech Brands

 To summarize, your choice of social media platforms for a B2B marketing strategy in China will largely depend on your objectives and where your potential audience already spends time.
 While many brands feel tempted to use every available platform, you must remember that achieving healthy organic growth and nurturing a qualified audience on each platform will require a dedicated strategy for the best possible results.
 So it pays to consider early on whether you have the resources for a long-term strategy on each platform — and whether that’s the best use of your resources, to begin with.
 Once you’ve answered these questions, you’ll be better equipped to decide if you should target one or two platforms or strive to have a presence in all of them.

-Tips for growing your social media in China
+Tips for Growing Your Social Media in China

 A common challenge we see companies face is that they launch a channel before they have a well though-out plan for each platform.
 This could be due to the lack of a dedicated content team or simply underestimating the resources needed to support the growth of each social media platform.

-Whatever the case might be, you will need to think about the resources you need to support the social media activities for each platform to fully capitalize on its power, whether it's setting up a dedicated team to create content tailor-made for your Chinese audience, or hiring a social media agency to manage these channels.
+Whatever the case might be, you will need to think about the resources you need to support the social media activities for each platform to fully capitalize on its power, whether it's setting up a dedicated team to create content tailor-made for your Chinese audience, or hiring a Chinese social media agency to manage these channels.

 In addition, video channels like Bilibili and WeChat videos (or Douyin for some B2B companies) typically require more resources as the process involves video editing, story scriptwriting, and video production.
-So make sure you have planned for these resources before openning an account.
+So make sure you have planned for these resources before opening an account.

 After all, you don’t want to set up an account and just leave it there, which may easily lead to your audience questioning if your business is still operating.

-2. Content is the sharpest weapon for B2B social media
+2. Content is the Sharpest Weapon for B2B Social Media

 In this overly-communicated market, content is the sharpest weapon that can earn you a share of your prospect’s mind.
 Once you start a social media channel, you want to post consistently and provide value to your followers so they’ll be interested and stay around.